On multiple previous trips to Italy, I somehow failed to visit Florence.

 We recently spent just shy of a week in Florence.
 We based ourselves in a central Airbnb and explored a lot.

 Of course, not everyone has the luxury of a week.
-Maybe you’re going to be visiting Florence for a weekend.
+Maybe you’re going to be spending two days in Florence – perhaps a weekend.
 Maybe you’ve got it scheduled in as part of a longer trip of Italy, and don’t have all too many days to spare.

 Fear not.
-Thanks to the nice people at Walks of Italy, there’s a way you can see the highlights of both Florence, and surrounding Tuscany, in just two days!
+Thanks to the nice people at Walks of Italy, there’s a way you can see the highlights of both Florence, plus take a tour of Tuscany from Florence, in just two days!
 Here’s how we did that.

-The Florence in a Day Tour is a full day tour that kicks off at 8.15am and runs through until around 4pm, with time scheduled for you to grab a bite to eat.
+The Florence in a Day Tour is a full day tour that kicks off at 8.15am and runs through until around 4pm, with time scheduled for you to grab a bite to eat in the middle.
 It aims to cover the essentials of Florence, including Michelangelo’s David statue and the Uffizi Gallery, as well as highlights of the city from the Duomo to the Ponte Vecchio.

 The tour met a short walk from the Florence Accademia, home to the David statue.
 After a little introduction from the guide, we were whisked into the museum.
 One of the nice things about Walks of Italy tours is that all the tickets are included in the price, and they’re all organised in advance, so there’s no waiting around or prolonged queuing – it’s just straight in.
 More time experiencing, less time waiting, always a good thing.